churchthecat/SpotiFlopy/README.md

 spotiflopy
 ```

-Browser will open for login.
+A browser window will open for authentication.

-Token stored locally:
+Token is stored locally:

 ```
 .spotiflofy_token_cache